MohamedAbdElgni/Blue-print-for-ts/README.md

 ```

 ## Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes or any suggestions, please open an issue first to discuss what you would like to change.
+or use branch 'new'.

 ## License